VISITATIONS

-Close Contact is a searchable, browsable archive of entity and being encounter reports — the most comprehensive publicly accessible database of CE-III (Close Encounters of the Third Kind), CE-IV (abductions), and CE-V (voluntary contact) events assembled in a modern web format.
+Visitations is a searchable, browsable archive of entity and being encounter reports — the most comprehensive publicly accessible database of CE-III (Close Encounters of the Third Kind), CE-IV (abductions), and CE-V (voluntary contact) events assembled in a modern web format.

 The best entity encounter data — Albert Rosales' 18,000+ case Humanoid Encounters catalog, URECAT, HUMCAT, the Magonia catalog, NICAP Category 7 files — exists scattered across PDFs, early-2000s HTML pages, out-of-print books, and DOS-era databases.
 No single resource has presented this material in a clean, searchable, visually navigable interface.
-Close Contact fills that gap.
+Visitations fills that gap.

 The archive spans from 19th-century accounts to the present day.
 Every case is individually sourced, classified, and cross-referenced.
 The goal is preservation and accessibility: making this body of reports available to researchers, historians, and anyone with a serious interest in the subject.